 After seeing this place, I can say without a doubt that this is the best day trip from Vienna and one of the most beautiful places I have seen in Europe.
 Better yet, this place is a destination on its own.

 In the end, it doesn’t matter if you have a day or two in the Wachau Valley.
 This guide will give you plenty of ideas to plan a visit!

 This 24 miles (40 km) stretch of the Danube between the towns of Krems and Melk is as pretty as river valleys come.
 The place is a dream come true.
 I am not exaggerating.
 I felt like most of the people around were dancing on their tiptoes to the tune of imaginary music.

 The Wachau Valley has been declared a UNESCO World Heritage Site and it is one of the most prominent destinations in Lower Austria.

 The town of Krems is located 48 miles (76.6 km) from Vienna.
-This makes the area an easy daytrip (or weekend trip) form the big city.
+This makes the area an easy day trip (or weekend trip) from the big city.

 This tiny town is known among pre-historians as the town where the oldest piece of European art was found.
 The Venus of Willendorf, a 30,000-year-old fertility symbol, was found here.

 The cool thing about visiting the valley for the first time is that you do not know what you are going to find after each turn and twist.

 I got really excited when I spotted the Aggstein Castle in the distance.
 Can you tell I am a castle lover?